vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 This post should not be taken as a documentation of the exact details of what I do -- I've left out some details and made some tweaks for simplicity.
-The information here should be thought of as mostly illustrative of how somebody might use the checklists.
+The information here should be thought of as mostly illustrative of how somebody might use trigger-based rapid checklists.

 ## Examples of trigger-based rapid checklists